Best unlimited data plans in 2024

 Cricket Wireless | Unlimited + 15GB Mobile Hotspot | $60/month - Best prepaid unlimited plan perks

 Among prepaid carriers, Metro by T-Mobile charges less than Cricket with an unlimited plan starting at $40 a month.
 Yet, we like Cricket's plan because you can reduce the cost by $5/month when you enroll in autopay, bringing your total cost to $55.
 This Cricket plan also comes with perks like 15GB of hotspot data, 150GB of cloud storage and access to the ad-supported Max streaming serivce.
-(That perk's not even available from AT&T any more.)
+(That perk's not even available for AT&T customers any more.)
 As an AT&T-owned MVNO, Cricket subscribers can access 5G coverage from AT&T.

 Pros: Uses AT&T's network, good perks for a prepaid plan